Anna Ferris DipCouns MBACP Registered Counsellor

 Counselling and Ecotherapy in North Somerset and Bristol

-I offer counselling in both a traditional indoor therapeutic setting in Long Ashton, North Somerset and ecotherapy in outdoor settings in Bristol and North Somerset, working with a range of issues including anxiety, depression, panic, relationship and family issues, abuse, trauma, PTSD, bereavement and low self esteem.
+I offer individual counselling sessions in both a traditional indoor therapeutic setting in Long Ashton, North Somerset and ecotherapy in outdoor settings in Bristol and North Somerset, working with a range of issues including anxiety, depression, panic, relationship and family issues, abuse, trauma, PTSD, bereavement and low self esteem.
 During the lockdown I am offering ecotherapy adapted for work online or on the telephone.

 I completed my training as an Integrative Counsellor at UWE Bristol in 2011 and have a background in social work and mental health.
 Over the past 20 years I have worked in the charity sector as well as in local authority and NHS settings with a diverse range of people.
 I bring this wealth of experience to my counselling work.

 - Relationship problems